Torus knotted Reeb dynamics and the Calabi invariant: Introduction

 \subsubsection{\S \ref{s:ECHI}: The differential}

-In \S \ref{s:ECHI} we carry out the action filtered Morse-Bott means of computing embedded contact homology by leveraging our understanding of the differential in terms of the nongeneric curve counts in prequantization bundles as in \cite[\S 4-6]{preech}, see also \cite{farris}.
-It is nontrivial to conclude that the differential only counts currents consisting of trivial cylinders together with the union of fibers over Morse flow lines in the base contributing to the Morse differential.
-Our proof requires much of the intersection theory developed by Hutchings in \cite{Hrevisit}, as well as a number of additional subtle combinatorial arguments.
+{In \S \ref{s:ECHI} we carry out the action filtered Morse-Bott means of computing embedded contact homology by leveraging our understanding of the cylindrical portion of the differential using a non-generic $S^1$-invariant almost complex structure.
+The methods we employed for curve counts in prequantization bundles as in \cite[\S 4-6]{preech}, \cite{farris}, cannot be directly used.
+As a result, it is nontrivial to conclude that the differential coefficient is determined by currents consisting of trivial cylinders together with the union of fibers over Morse flow lines in the base contributing to the orbifold Morse differential.
+Our proof requires much of the intersection theory developed by Hutchings in \cite{Hrevisit}, as well as a number of additional subtle combinatorial arguments.}

 \begin{remark}[Comparison to combinatorial toric methods] In \S\ref{ss:toric} we explain a toric combinatorial chain complex that is equivalent to our chain complex in the case that $\mathpzc{H}_{p,q}$ is invariant under another $S^1$-action.
 (This is suggested in Figure \ref{fig:banana}, which is symmetric under vertical rotation).
 It agrees with the convex version of the chain complex explained in \cite[\S3]{intoconcave}, and also draws inspiration from \cite{T3}, \cite{letter}.
 However, the differential described in \S\ref{ss:toric} has only partially been proven to equal the ECH differential in \cite{T3}.
 The complication arises from the ``virtual edges" representing the elliptic orbits at the intersections of $S^3$ with the axes in $\C^2$.